kubecost/docs/long-term-storage.md

 Your deployment should now have Thanos enabled!

-> Note: if you need to delete a previous install of kubecost, do this before creating the secret in step 2
+> Note: If you need to delete a previous install of kubecost, do this before creating the secret in step 2

-> Note: the `thanos-store` pod is by default configured to request 2 Gb in memory.
+> Note: The `thanos-store` pod is by default configured to request 2 Gb in memory.

 <a name="verify-thanos"></a>
 **Verify Installation**